Skip to content

 Answer: Five sports return or debut.
 Cricket, lacrosse, baseball-softball, squash, and flag football.

 Cricket last appeared at Paris 1900.
-Lacrosse last appeared at London 1908.
+Lacrosse last awarded medals at London 1908.
 Baseball-softball returned at Tokyo 2020 and was dropped for Paris 2024.
-Squash is a Games debut.
-Flag football is also a debut.
+Squash and flag football are Olympic debuts.

-112. What is the largest swimming venue ever to host the Games?
+112. What is the largest swimming venue ever to host the Olympics?
 (Medium)

 Answer: SoFi Stadium at LA 2028.
-A short-term pool will be installed for the Games.
+A temporary pool will be installed for the Games.

-SoFi will hold around 38,000 for swimming, more than double the largest prior Olympic swim venue.
-The pool is a short-term installation that will be removed after the Games.
-SoFi’s fixed purpose returns to NFL and entertainment use.
+SoFi is planned to hold around 38,000 for swimming, roughly double the largest previous Olympic pool.
+The pool comes out after the Games and the stadium returns to NFL and concert use.

-113. Which two stadiums in the world have hosted three Games each?
+113. Which two stadiums will have hosted three Olympic Games each after 2028?
 (Hard)

 114. Where will Olympic surfing be held at LA 2028?
 (Medium)

 Answer: Lower Trestles, San Onofre State Beach.
-California, just south of San Clemente.
+In California, just south of San Clemente.

 115. Where will softball be played at LA 2028?
 (Hard)